Ambassadors pushed Ukraine to investigate as condition for White House visit, texts show

 Swalwell: Trump engaged in a 'shadow shakedown' of UkraineOct.
 4, 201906:30

-House Democrats released the texts after deposing Volker for more than eight hours behind closed doors, in which Volker provided “further evidence that there was a shadow shakedown going on,” according to Rep. Eric Swalwell, D-Calif., who attended the deposition.
+House Democrats released the texts after conducting the deposition of Volker for more than eight hours behind closed doors, in which Volker provided “further evidence that there was a shadow shakedown going on,” according to Rep. Eric Swalwell, D-Calif., who attended the deposition.
 The House committees said the texts were just a subset of more materials they hope to make public.

 Sondland and Volker have not responded to requests for comment.
 The State Department did not comment on the text messages or Volker’s deposition.